![[*]](pics/smallestgreen.jpg)

 Arranging the plants

-Naturally, plants in a container have to be placed much closer than they would be in a planting bed.
-Trailing plants should be placed at the edges of the container and bushy or upright plants can go in the center or back, depending on how the basket will be seen (from all angles or only from the front).
-When you choose your upright plants, look for ones that won't grow so tall that they'll be blocked by or get tangled in the basket's chain.
+In a container, plants will be placed much closer than in a planting bed.
+Trailing plants should be planted at the edges and bushy or upright plants will go at the center or back, depending on how the basket will be seen (from all angles or only

 Making a moss-lined hanging basket